 There is often a debate among HR practitioners that employee rewards and recognition programs should be targeted only at entry-level employees.
 However, it is best to adopt a comprehensive employee reward and recognition system across all levels of the organization.

 Lead author: Sagar Chaudhuri, the Co-Founder and CEO of HiFives.
-He is an HR Tech Evangelist with over 25 years of experience in the corporate world and entrepreneurship.
-In the past, Sagar has worked with companies such as Genpact, Infosys, and ICICI Bank, in leadership roles.
+He is an HR Tech Evangelist with over 25 years of experience in both corporate and entrepreneurial settings.
+Previously, Sagar has held leadership roles with companies such as Genpact, Infosys, and ICICI Bank.
 He has an engineering degree from IIT Kharagpur and an MBA from IIM Lucknow.
 Connect on LinkedIn

-To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)
+To stay updated on the latest HiFives blogs, follow us on Twitter (@MyHiFives)